 The buyer must reimburse the seller with a cashier’s cheque for the common expenses, usually paid in advance for a period of six months or a year.
 The buyer will also need to pay electricity deposit for the transfer of the electric counter and other utility bills by cash only.

 Within a long-distance purchase, you may be represented by Company Vauban or a lawyer who will manage the transfer of ownership.
 The procedure differs slightly from the usual one, and involve the draft of a Power of Attorney.

-B) Average time of a transaction:
+B) The average time of a transaction:

-A transaction takes between Two weeks and one month and a half for completed condominium (ex: Resale).
+A transaction takes between Two weeks and one month and a half for a completed condominium (ex: Resale).

 C) Buy a condominium by a foreigner:

-The Thai law, via the Condominium Act, allows foreigners to make a freehold investment in condominium.
-Check out our article on the property ownership in Thailand.
+The Thai law, via the Condominium Act, allows foreigners to make a freehold investment in the condominium.
+Check out our article on property ownership in Thailand.